 Polling devices, such as student response devises from einstruction by Turning Technologies or “bring your own device” (BYOD), are used to evaluate embedded formative assessment.
-CTL and einstruction offers discounts on student response devices for districts adopting PSI-PMI.
+NJCTL and einstruction offers discounts on student response devices for districts adopting PSI-PMI.

 Lab supplies, hands-on materials and additional software to support PSI-PMI are found on the course content pages of the website.

-CTL recommends the following in terms of scheduling:
+NJCTL recommends the following in terms of scheduling:

 Mathematics classes meet every day for a minimum of 40 minutes.

 Science classes meet for a minimum of 40 minutes for four days each week and once a week for a minimum of 60 minutes, to provide time for experiments.

 Professional Learning Communities are enabled by providing a class period, at least one day each week, for teachers to collaborate.

 Classes are heterogeneous to the extent practical, and tracking is minimized.

 After-school tutoring sessions are established to enable heterogeneous classes to be successful by providing students a chance to learn from their teachers and/or peers outside of the normal class time, and to take retakes.